bv2/DataAnalysis4LifeSciencesHD/README.md

 * [Day 13](day13/) : TBD
 * [Day 14](day14/) : TBD (DESeq pipeline, journal club, project presentations)

+## Literature
+The course mainly follows the chapters the book Data Analysis for Life Science by Rafael Irizarry and Mike Love.
+A free pdf version can be obtained [here](https://leanpub.com/dataanalysisforthelifesciences).
+In the pdf version you will also find links to Rmd-Documents that were used to generate the book and can be used to directly re-run and experiment with the code.

 ## Q&A Sessions
 Q&A Sessions will take place every Monday and Thursday from 10-11am.
 Details will be announced via Slack.